 - Death Benefits: This includes potential funeral costs if the employee lost his or her life as a result of the work-related incident.
 In many cases, the employee's family will also be eligible to receive death benefits.

 If you have been injured at work, it is important to take legal action as soon as possible, to ensure that you receive the help and support that you are legally eligible to receive.

 If you are have been injured at work, we advise you to take the following next steps:

 If you are eligible to receive workers’ comp after an accident, you will receive compensation that will pay for your medical bills as well as help you recover some of your lost income if you had to take time off work.
 Additional benefits may be awarded as well based on the circumstances.

 The types of benefits you can receive from workers’ comp in Kentucky include:

 - Medical treatment: Any medical care that is necessary to treat your injury will be covered.

 - Temporary disability benefits: These benefits will be calculated based on your income if you are required to take off work for a short time in order to recover.

 - Permanent disability benefits: This compensation is reserved for individuals who suffer long-term or permanent damage that keeps them from returning to work for good.

-- Vocational rehabilitation: This covers any necessary rehabilitation costs, such as the need for new job training if your injuries keep you from resuming working in your previous position.
+- Vocational rehabilitation: This covers any necessary rehabilitation costs, such as the need for new job training if your injuries keep you from resuming work in your previous position.